MindMac/AndroidAppLog/README.md

 On the main activity of AndroidAppLog, after clicking the *application's name*, you will see all the packages contained in the application you chose.
 Classes will be listed when you click each package name.
 Continue clicking the class name you will finally see all the methods and you can check the methods you want to log. *Whenever you change the methods you need to log, please ensure to reboot your device*(I know it brings  inconvenience while it will cause lots of *GCs(Garbage Collection)* and will result in application's no response when hook all the methods in a certain application at one time.
 I haven't found an elegant way to figure out this problem.
 So just be patient with AndroidAppLog).

-You can use the command below to see all the parameters and return value:
+You can use the command below to see all the log records:
 ```
 	adb logcat -s AppLog:I
 ```